 However, it is not as popular as it used to be as modern Yakuza prefer not to be recognized as the yakuza, but to work in the broader field and in recent years, prosthetic fingertips have been developed to disguise this distinctive appearance.

 Sakazuki is another, yet important initiation ritual in the yakuza world.
-By exchanging a single cup, they express the will and determination of the members to strengthen the bonds of the organization and the complexity of the rank and function of relationship.
+By exchanging a single cup, they express the will and determination of the members to strengthen the bonds of the organization and the complexity of the rank and function of the relationship.

 The ritual is highly theatrical, elaborate and symbolic event, somewhat resembles Shinto wedding ceremony.
 At one end of the hall, there is an altar, above which hang three scrolls representing three deities.
 The middle scroll depicts Shinno, the patron deity of Tekiya.
 On the right is Amaterasu, the Sun deity, and on the left, the present emperor.